Utah Rural Expansion Program - Eureka Project

 How was Eureka City chosen as Dominion Energy Utah’s first natural gas expansion project?

 Multiple rural communities were surveyed to determine their interest in natural gas.
 All potential communities have been evaluated according to:

 - The impact on current Dominion Energy Utah operations and current infrastructure

 Of the communities that responded, Eureka City was chosen to be the first project to be built under House Bill 422.
 Eureka City’s population is currently 739.
 Estimates are that its population will increase to 850 by 2020, double in the next five years and triple in the next 20+ years.

 When will construction begin?

-This will be a $20 million project and the first to be built under House Bill 422.
+This project will be the first to be built under House Bill 422.
 If the Utah Public Service Commission grants approval of the project, construction would start in early 2021, with an in-service date of late 2021.
 This project will include 11 miles of high-pressure pipeline and about 360 service lines to homes, businesses, etc. Preliminary routing is underway.